kurt-winter/PointNet/README.md

 Use it

 # References
-Utilized the pointnet++ model from https://github.com/yanx27/Pointnet_Pointnet2_pytorch with only minor changes to work on the Paris Lille dataset.
+Utilized the PointNet model from https://github.com/yanx27/Pointnet_Pointnet2_pytorch with changes to work on the Paris Lille dataset.